Baptist Church, Ipswich: History

+Establishment of the congregation

 Ipswich was one of the earliest settlements in Queensland, commencing as a convict out-station known as Limestone in 1827.
 From its inception as a free settlement in 1842, Ipswich was important as a port on the Bremer River located at the intersection of routes to the Darling Downs and Upper Brisbane Valley.
 Its people, together with many squatters, cherished the hope that the town might become the capital of the prospective Colony of Queensland, however, Brisbane assumed that role after separation from New South Wales in 1859.
 Nevertheless, Ipswich remained important as a major regional centre, being declared a municipality in 1860 and then a city in 1904.

 The Ipswich Baptist congregation was the second to be formed in Queensland.
 Initially the colony's first Baptists met in Brisbane as part of a United Evangelical Church formed in 1849 under the leadership of Reverend Charles Stewart, a Baptist minister, and including Presbyterians and Congregationalists.
 After the retirement of Stewart in December 1854, the Baptists separated from the union, forming an independent congregation in Brisbane in August 1855.

 At Ipswich, the Baptists initially held combined services with the Congregational Church from the early 1850s.
 They commenced meeting independently in June 1859 in a hired bowling alley, and in January the following year officially formed a Baptist church with 7 members.

+First church building

 The congregation built its first church in August 1860: a small chapel constructed in the West Street garden of the church's first pastor, Rev. Thomas Deacon (he died shortly before the chapel's opening).
-In the mid-1870s, after Rev. J Straughen took office, the congregation experienced a surge in numbers growing from 38 in August 1875 to 78 in December 1876.
+In the mid-1870s, after Rev. J. Straughen took office, the congregation experienced a surge in numbers growing from 38 in August 1875 to 78 in December 1876.
 During 1876 it became clear that the West Street chapel was too small, and the decision was made to erect a new church building.
 The Rev. Deacon's widow generously gifted the first chapel, and its site including the house, to the church trustees on the condition that they were used by them in Ipswich.
 Ultimately that property was sold and another on the main street of town was purchased for a new church.